dietrichm/usebb2drupal/README.txt

    tags with at least 12pt are translated to h2 elements, leaving but one custom text size (for now).

+Q: Why do I need to specify the full path to the UseBB installation?

+A: UseBB source files are being read to deduce enabled languages and board configuration.
+IP address bans are not migrated whenever IP address banning has been disabled in UseBB.

 MAINTAINERS
 -----------